HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) - figure description does not describe the data #}

-This api returns an approximate amount of device memory, useful to judge what the client might be capable of handling and adapt accordingly.
+This API returns an approximate amount of device memory, useful to judge what the client might be capable of handling and adapt accordingly.

-**10.88%** of mobile page loads utilised this api, slightly higher than **10.19%** for desktop loads.
+10.88% of mobile page loads utilised this API, slightly higher than 10.19% for desktop loads.

-Much like Client Hints, these APIs are still experimental, and also do not have universal support across browsers.  (source: [Network Information API](https://caniuse.com/netinfo) & [Navigator API: deviceMemory](https://caniuse.com/mdn-api_navigator_devicememory) caniuse.com) but have much wider adoption.
+Much like Client Hints, these APIs are still experimental, and also do not have universal support across browsers (source: <a hreflang="en" href="https://caniuse.com/netinfo">Network Information API</a> & <a hreflang="en" href="https://caniuse.com/mdn-api_navigator_devicememory">Navigator API: deviceMemory</a> but have much wider adoption.

 One reason for wider adoption could be third party scripts requesting these on page loads.
 Another reason may be ease of implementation.
-Setting and reading http headers may be seen as more complex and more likely to involve  changes to infrastructure.
+Setting and reading HTTP headers may be seen as more complex and more likely to involve  changes to infrastructure.

 ### Client Hints, Network Information API and Device Memory API Conclusions

-For experimental APIs and features, there is already some encouraging take up of these features, hopefully as browser support growns and the APIs move from experimental status, uptake will grow further.
+For experimental APIs and features, there are already some encouraging take up of these features.
+Hopefully as browser support grows and the APIs move from experimental status, uptake will grow further.

-If you have a network or device capability limited web app, and you have a significant proportion of users accessing from lower powered devices, and / or poor network connections, now might be the time to investigate if these APIs can let you offer a better user experience for them.
+If you have a network or device capability limited web app, and you have a significant proportion of users accessing from lower powered devices, and/or poor network connections, now might be the time to investigate if these APIs can let you offer a better user experience for them.

 ### App usage on the Mobile Web

 The most commonly used libraries and technologies found on the mobile web impact performance and inform us on technology adoption.

-According to [Wappalyzer](https://www.wappalyzer.com/) data, JavaScript library JQuery is the dominant library of the mobile web, present in 84.38% of tested sites.
+According to <a hreflang="en" href="https://www.wappalyzer.com/">Wappalyzer</a> data, JavaScript library JQuery is the dominant library of the mobile web, present in 84.38% of tested sites.
 Google is the dominant provider, holding three of the top five spots.

 <figure>
 <table>